Amri91/simple-validator/Readme.md

   * Usage: inRange('query.age', 20, 22) the function will check req.query.age
 - objectifyRequestData
   * Gets the properties mentioned in the given params from req.body, req.query, and req.params and dumps them in req.data
-  * Usage: objectifyRequestData('username password email', false) the function will get: username, password, and email, from req.body, req.query, req.params, and copy them to req.data.
+  * Usage: objectifyRequestData('username password email location.lat', false) the function will get: username, password, email, and location.lat (safely), from req.body, req.query, req.params, and copy them to req.data.
   * the second field is optional, it defaults to false.
 If the second parameter was true, all the params must exist, otherwise next(err) will be called.
   * If one of the given params is found in multiple locations of the following: req.body, req.query, req.params, the middleware will call next(err).
-  * You can use chain call objectifyRequestData, useful if only a portion of your data is required.
+  * You can chain call objectifyRequestData, useful if only a portion of your data is required.
 - HTTPError
   * Helper for return error responses/messages